raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 echo program_usb_boot_mode=1 | sudo tee -a /boot/config.txt
 ```

-which adds `program_usb_boot_mode=1` to the end of `/boot/config.txt`.
+This adds `program_usb_boot_mode=1` to the end of `/boot/config.txt`.
 Then reboot the Pi with `sudo reboot`.
 Once the Pi has rebooted, check that the OTP is has been programmed with:

 ```
 $ vcgencmd otp_dump | grep 17: